The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Why Rookie’s Reward Is One of The Most Unique Weapons

 Here’s what makes Rookie’s Reward special: it’s a weapon that grows with you.
 Literally.
 While most guns in The Outer Worlds 2 have fixed stats that eventually become obsolete, Rookie’s Reward scales based on usage.
 Kill enemies with it, and it gains experience.
-Level it up, and it becomes progressively more powerful.
+Level it up, and it becomes progressively more powerful—gaining bonuses to Damage, Rate of Fire, Ammo Capacity, and Recoil Control with each level.

 The reality is more complicated.
 Yes, the weapon eventually becomes excellent.
-But getting there requires significant grinding against weak enemies while using an initially mediocre gun.
+But getting there requires grinding kills while using an initially slow, low-capacity SMG.
 It’s a long-term investment that pays dividends only if you’re willing to put in the work.

 Let’s break down exactly where to find Rookie’s Reward, how to obtain it without lockpicking skills, the most efficient leveling strategies, and whether this unique weapon deserves a permanent slot in your loadout.